shliu888/integrated-hacking-toolkit/README.md

 ✓ Crunch
 ✓ Arpspoof ... and more!

 **STATUS: Under development**.
-The Payload Generator section has been completed. v0.3
+The Payload Generator section has been completed.
+Working on Password Cracking section

 Feel free to suggest edits by creating a pull request.